The Curly Girl Method doesn’t have to be expensive! Here is my inexpensive routine and the products that I use as a wavy lady.

 Although my routine is simplified, it does require patience.
 My hair can take a long time to dry – which means I have to refrain from touching my hair…a lot.
 It’s really hard!

-My favorite thing to do is wash, condition, and gel my hair, and then go outside or go and run errands.
+My favorite thing to do is wash, condition, and gel, and then go outside or go and run errands.
 I tend to get distracted from it being wet, and it usually dries faster – especially if I’m outside!

-Also, when you start following the Curly Girl method, there’s definitely a transition period that your hair goes through as you get used to it.
+Also, when you start following the Curly Girl method, there’s definitely a transition period that you have to go through as you get used to it.
 So if your hair doesn’t look AMAZING the second you start it – don’t worry!
 It should get better.